Skip to Content

 Mia Daghlish, Co-Curator, Pictura Gallery, Bloomington, IN

-Mia Dalglish works collaboratively as a Co-Curator for Pictura Gallery with Lisa Woodward.
-Pictura is a non-profit contemporary photography space housed in the FAR Center for Contemporary Arts in Bloomington, IN.
-For 13 years she has been producing a wide range of exhibitions and advising photographers through different phases of their careers.
+Mia Dalglish is co-curator for Pictura Gallery, a non-profit contemporary photography space housed in the FAR Center for Contemporary Arts, in Bloomington, IN.
+With 15 years at Pictura, she has produced a wide range of exhibitions and written works on photography, while advising artists through different phases of their careers.
+Mia and her colleague Lisa Woodward jury competitions and serve as portfolio reviewers for international conferences and festivals such as Review Santa Fe, Filter, Fotofest, Life Framer, Critical Mass and Les Rencontres d’Arles.

 Jennifer DeCarlo, jdc Fine art, San Diego, CA